SvenGDK/OkageLibrary/README.md

 | ------------- | ------------- |
 | <img width="128" alt="Logo" src="https://user-images.githubusercontent.com/84620/224557684-ad2cf053-123f-4244-9df9-3bed55c5214c.png"> | Windows tool to manage and send your compatible mast1c0re ELFs &amp; ISOs at one place. |

-## Features of v1
+## Features of v1.1
 - Store all your ELF files and PS2 ISO games at one place
   - To use with mast1c0re compatible ELF files
 - Send ELFs to the mast1c0re Network ELF Loader
 - Send Games to the mast1c0re Network Game Loader
 - PS2 Backup Manager
   - Shows game details and art from https://psxdatacenter.com/ if the game ID is supported
-- Emulator ISO Repacker (Currently broken - the new ISO might not work)
+- Emulator ISO Repacker
   - Allows re-packing RetroArch Emulator ISOs
 - exFAT MBR USB Format Tool
   - Can backup data before the format process